DarkComet virus removal guide

 To eliminate DarkComet remote access tool our malware researchers recommend scanning your computer with Spyhunter.

-There are many other RATs that cyber criminals use with malicious intent.
-Some examples are FlawedAmmyy, Orcus and Rescoms.
-In most cases people who are tricked into installing these programs encounter more or less serious problems.
-In order to avoid any of the possible problems that could be caused with the installed RAT it is strongly recommended to take certain precautions.
+RATs are often used by cyber criminals with malicious intent.
+Some other examples are FlawedAmmyy, Orcus, and Rescoms.
+In most cases, people are tricked into installing these programs and then encounter serious problems.

 How did DarkComet infiltrate my computer?